 Why this recipe works

-- Fast and easy: this appetizer comes together in minutes (literally), you don't even have to peel the garlic.
+- Fast and easy: this appetizer comes together in minutes (literally), and you don't even have to peel the garlic.

-- Flavor: it's such a crowd pleaser!
+- Flavor: it's such a crowd-pleaser!
 I have made it for small and large gatherings and it never disappoints.
 If you don't have mint simply omit it, it's delicious anyway.

 - Made in advance: it can be made one or two days before and kept, covered, in the fridge.
 Simply reheat it before serving it and add the mint, if using, at the last minute.

-Type of olives
+Types of olives

-Green olives are picked and cured while still not fully ripen, and black olives are harvested after they reached their ripe stage.
+The difference between green and black olives is the ripening stage: green olives are picked and cured while still not fully ripened.
+Black olives are harvested after they reached their ripe stage.

-So go with the ones you like and always buy, but I recommend you don't use pitted olives, as they will not have the same effect as those with pits after baking.
+So go with the ones you like and always buy, but I recommend you don't use pitted olives, as they will not hold well after baking.
 Trust me on this.
-You can read about the health benefits of olives here.

 What is Marsala wine?

-- Garlic - don't peel it.
+- Garlic: don't peel it.
 After it is baked you'll be able to squeeze the meat out.

 Related recipes you might like: